OpenEstate/OpenEstate-PHP-Wrapper-WordPress/src/readme.txt

 4. Integrate the 'wrapper-tag' into your articles / pages.

 == Changelog ==

+= 0.2.3 =
+* Filters are not correctly cleared, if the user switches between different property pages.

 = 0.2.2 =
 * Show an information message, if the properties are currently updated via OpenEstate-ImmoTool.